webarch-coop/webarch-ssh/README.md

 The following instructions assume you are running Linux or something like it and your shell is Bash, or something like it.

-Open a terninal client and check that you have OpenSSH, run
+Open a terninal client and check that you have OpenSSH, run (note this is a uppercase `V`):

 ```bash
 ssh -V